iterative/dvc.org/content/docs/command-reference/config.md

 - `index.dir` - specify a custom location for the directory where remote index files will be stored.
 This may be necessary when using DVC on NFS or other mounted volumes.
-  ⚠️ Make sure no other project shares the same `index.dir` location.

 ### plots